 Here is a video of Sellenger's Round for recorder and piano:

 The audio controls below allow you to play the mp3 version of Sellenger's Round for recorder and piano or you can download the MP3 file.
-You can also download the midi version of Sellenger's Round for recorder and piano or alternatively edit/play the midi file.
+You can also download the midi version of Sellenger's Round for recorder and piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Sellenger's Round for recorder and piano in PDF format.